dojo/cli-create-theme/README.md

 Adds a `dojo create theme` command which displays an interactive instruction to ask two questions:

 * What Package to do you want to theme?
-* Which of the pirate theme files would you like to scaffold?
+* Which of the theme files would you like to scaffold?

 ## How do I use this package?